3 minute read

 How your faculty can best promote their research via social media

-For this reason, individuals and companies are really understanding the importance of social media as a promotion tool, we didn’t get the term ‘Instagram influencer’ out of thin air but the last year has proven that anyone can use social media to promote themselves, or in this scenario, their research.
+The use of social media has grown rapidly over the last decade, and even more so in the past few years.
+For this reason, individuals and companies are really understanding the importance of social media as a promotion tool, we didn’t get the term ‘Instagram influencer’ out of thin air but recent years have proven that anyone can use social media to promote themselves, or in this scenario, their research.

 Academics promoting their research on social media is also an effective way to promote your business school or university because social media platforms, especially Twitter and LinkedIn, are where your institution’s target audience is.